Monday, 16 February 2026

 Steyr 1500A (Tamiya)

 This is an old kit now but still a beauty to build and I've made two of them to date.
-The first included an aftermarket stowage set taking up most of the rear.
-To this day the steering wheel and driver are still curiously absent!
+This first one included an aftermarket stowage set taking up most of the rear.
+To this day the steering wheel and driver remain curiously absent!

-The second was built much later and included a resin engine and photoetch set.
-This one is displayed with a Kubelwagen on a small base with but remains unfinished and currently resides on the shelf of possibilities😊
+This second Steyr build came much later and included a resin engine and photoetch set.
+This is displayed with a medivac Kubelwagen on a small base but remains unfinished and currently resides on the shelf of possibilities😊

 Tiger II (Tamiya)

-My second ever tank build after the Panther G. Built in one session and again ruined with an overzealous and glutinous application of Tamiya rattle can paints.
+My second ever tank build after the Panther G. Again built in an over zelous one daily session, and again ruined with a glutinous application of Tamiya rattle can paint.
 It remains another handy weathering effects mule.

 No comments: